nesi/snakemake_workshop/docs/workshop_material/03_create_a_basic_workflow.md

         ""
 ```

-Now add our fastqc rule, let's:
+!!! scale-balance "Now add our fastqc rule, let's:"

     - Name the rule
     - Fill in the the input fastq files from the `data` directory (*path relative to the Snakefile*)
     - Fill in the output files (now you can see it's useful to know what files fastqc outputs!)
     - Set the number of threads
     - Write the fastqc shell command in the `shell:` section and pass the input/output variables to the shell command
     - Set the final output files for the whole workflow in `rule all:`

 ---